jafaryor/knowledge-base/Management/interiew.md

 * S - Self-appraisal (оценка)

     * What was the most valuable experience you have gained?
     * What was bitter lesson learned?
-What
     * What could have gone better?
     * What would they do different next time?